netobserv/network-observability-operator/docs/FlowCollector.md

-Kafka configurations, if empty the operator will deploy a all-in-one FLP
+Kafka configurations, settings related to using kafka as a broker for flowlogs-pipeline

 <table>
     <thead>